Best Indoor Floor Plants

 Water:

-• For those living in warmer climates, don’t let the palm dry out because it will cause the leaves to shed.
+• For those in warmer climates, don’t let the palm dry out because it will cause the leaves to shed.

 • Low humidity can impede the growth and cause the leaves to turn yellow.